novix-sa/Pyplan/docs/index.md

 ***(insertar gráfico con nodo y su definicion)***

 The node works as a blank canvas for programming in Python, and accepts imports of any external library.
 Results are stored in memory as global variables that can be called from other calculations.
-Pyplan natively interpret Pandas, Nu
+Pyplan natively interprets Pandas, Numpy and XArray dataobjects.
+Evaluating a node

 ## Old definition